 Tricksters Around the World

-Oftentimes we are grateful for the gifts and revelations the trickster brings us without actually condoning the behavior of this confusing character.
+Oftentimes we are grateful for the gifts and revelations the trickster brings us without actually condoning their behavior.

-These characters that don’t neatly fit into traditional categories, or can’t simply be called good/bad, are the characters who fall in the trickster category.
-Often we are grateful for the gifts and revelations the trickster brings us without actually condoning the behavior of this confusing character.
+These trickster characters that don’t neatly fit into traditional categories.
+They can’t simply be called good/bad.
+Often we are grateful for the gifts and revelations the trickster brings us without actually condoning their behavior.
+They confuse us because they defy our ability to categorize them.

 Hopi Clowns in Action

-Writing about Hopi ceremonial culture is very delicate because they have strong oral tradition, but Hopi artist and scholar Michael Kaboti explained the importance of sharing the clown wisdom everywhere that it has been forgotten.
-So I am happy to share a magical experience I had at a sacred Hopi dance in honor of my friendship with Michael.
-The Hopi Mesas are beautiful places with ancient wisdom, but it is not respectful to visit without an invitation, or someone that can guide you through proper protocols.
+Writing about Hopi ceremonial culture is delicate because they have a strong oral tradition that frowns on the written word.
+Hopi artist and scholar Michael Kaboti believes it is important to share the clown wisdom everywhere that has been forgotten.
+In honor of my friendship with Michael, I will share a magical experience I had at a sacred Hopi dance.

+The Hopi have ancient cultural wisdom but it is not respectful to visit their ceremonies without an invitation.
 The villages sit high above the painted desert with stone buildings that are hundreds of years old.
-Some structures are said to be over a thousand years old, and the houses surround a central plaza where the ceremonial dances take place.
-People crowd the plaza and sit on the roofs under the hot Arizona sun to learn and remember aspects of their ancient culture.
+The houses surround a central plaza where the ceremonial dances take place.
+People crowd the plaza and sit on rooftops under the hot Arizona sun to practice their ancient culture.

 During the dance, at a certain moment, the clowns enter the plaza.
-Boisterous, disrespectful, talking loud, eating, throwing food, maybe even desecrating the altar and acting completely oblivious to the fact that there is a sacred ceremony happening.
-The audience oscillates between laughter and a feeling of anger as these clowns act increasingly rude and disrespectful.
+The clowns are boisterous and loud.
+They throw food and act completely disrespectful at Hopi sacred ceremonies.
+The audience oscillates between laughter and a feeling of anger as these clowns act increasingly rude and oblivious.

 Confronting Ignorance

-The clowns represent the ignorance of us humans, the childishness that we exhibit, the way that we can be so self-absorbed, so arrogant.
+The clowns actually represent the ignorance of us humans.
+They are mocking childishness that we exhibit, the way that we can be so self-absorbed, so arrogant.

 Profane and Sacred